Note: Click on images to see enlarged photos, captions, and photo attributions.

 Diospyros virginiana (Common or American Persimmon)

-An adaptable pioneer species* found in old fields and from swamp forests to the understory of mesic to dry upland forests, this Ebony family member is noted for its hard wood used for golf club heads and furniture veneer.
-It gets its common name from the indigenous Algonquin people who have prized the sweet orange fruit for food and medicinal purposes.
+This adaptable pioneer species’ common name, Persimmon, comes from the indigenous Algonquin people who have prized the sweet orange fruit for food and medicinal purposes.
+Found* in old fields and from swamp forests to the understory of mesic to dry upland forests, this Ebony family member’s hard wood is used for golf club heads and furniture veneer.

-*It is native to DC.
-It is common in DE.
+*It is native to DC and common in DE.
 In MD, it is found on the Eastern Shore and Piedmont, but is infrequent in the mountains.
-It is found in most of the southern half of PA.
+It is present in the southern parts of PA.
 In VA, it is common in the Coastal Plain and Piedmont and infrequent and confined to low elevations in the mountains.
+You can view the VA counties in which it has been reported here.

 Learn more about other Mid-Atlantic plants: